Lilium-ZenCon/frontend/README.md

 - Clone this repository: `git clone https://github.com/Lilium-ZenCon/frontend.git`
 - Install the dependencies: `npm install`
 - Start the development server: `npm run dev`
-- For detailed instructions, refer to the README.md file in this repository.